Qatar Healthcare for Expats

 In cases where this subsidized healthcare is not available, however, healthcare can be very expensive.

-Before visiting Qatar it is therefore critical to understand how the Qatar healthcare system works, and whether health insurance will be necessary for you, in order to obtain the most effective care while in the country.
+Before visiting Qatar it is therefore critical to understand how the Qatar healthcare system works, and whether international health insurance will be necessary for you, in order to obtain the most effective care while in the country.

 Front-line medical services such as hospitals and polyclinics are provided by the Hamad Medical Corporation (HMC), a non-profit government-run organization.